AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cue-lists/cue-list-timing.md

 the cues (offset, add a fixed time or subtract a fixed time).

-You can open a timecode display window for each of the four possible sources to show you the incoming timecode - press \[Open Workspace Window\] then <Keys.SoftKey>Timecode x</Keys.SoftKey> where x is 1 to 4.
+You can open a timecode display window for each of the four possible sources to show you the incoming timecode - press <Keys.SoftKey>Open Workspace Window</Keys.SoftKey> then <Keys.SoftKey>Timecode x</Keys.SoftKey> where x is 1 to 4.

 ![Timecode 1 Workspace Window](/docs/images/Timecode-1-Workspace-Window.png)